SyedAli431/ansible-vault-lab/README.md

 3) To be able to use the credentials stored in the vault.yml file in Ansible playbooks, another file being vars.yml needs to be created which acts a reference to the variables defined in the vault.yml file.
 The encrypted credentials can then be used.

+Navigate to the /groups_vars/all directory and create a file var.yml:

+touch vars.yml

+Inside this file include the following:

+#Reference encrypted variables

+user_password: "{{ vault_user_password }}"
+api_key: "{{ vault_api_key }}"
+db_credentials: "{{ vault_db_credentials }}"
+user_name: "{{ username }}"
+pass: "{{ password }} "

+Each variable in vault.yml is referenced by another variable with a similar name.
+These reference variables (e.g., user_password, api_key, and db_credentials) are used within playbooks when their values are required.
+This ensures that sensitive data remains encrypted while being accessible within Ansible tasks.

+**Creating Ansible Playbooks that use credentials in vault.yml**

+In this section, two ansible playbooks are created to see how encrypted credentials in vault.yml can be used by Ansible playbook tasks.
+The first playbook called create_user.yml creates a new user using the encrypted password specified in the vault.yml file.
+The second playbook configure_service.yml sets up a service using the API_key value specified in the vault.yml file.

+**create_user.yml**

+1) Inside of the create_user.yml Ansible playbook include the following:

+---
+- hosts: local
+  gather_facts: no

+  vars_files: #have to implicitly mention the path to these files as the playbook does not know where they are
+    - ../group_vars/all/vars.yml
+    - ../group_vars/all/vault.yml

+  tasks:
+    - name: create a user using encrypted password in vault ansible.builtin.user: #user bultin user module to create a new user called Syed and using vault_possword
+        name: Taha
+        shell: /bin/bash
+        password: "{{ user_password }}"

+The following playbook first specifies the paths to the vars.yml and vault.yml directories using "vars_files" as Ansbile does not know there location by default.

+It uses the bultin module user for creating a new user called Taha.
+It sets the users default shell to be /bin/bash along with setting the password for user to be the encrypted value specified in the vault.yml file by using the reference variable user_password defined in vars.yml.

+2) Run the playbook by using the command:

+sudo ansible-playbook -i ./inventory/production.ini ./playbooks/create_user.yml --ask-vault-pass

+it requires root privilages as its creating a new user on the local system.
+Both the inventory and playbook file paths need to be specified.
+The "--ask-vault-pass" arugment is used to prompt the user to enter the vault password to be able to run the script.

+**configure_service.yml**

+1) Inside of the configure_service.yml Ansible playbook include the following: